mui/material-ui/examples/mui-base-with-tailwind-css/README.md

-# Create React App example with @mui/base & Tailwind CSS
+# Create React App example with MUI Base & Tailwind CSS

 ## How to use